4.8

 (168)

-Palace of Versailles
+The Palace of Versailles

-What lies inside the Palace of Versailles?
+Wonder what lies inside the gorgeous historic Palace of Versailles?

 These include the King and Queen’s State Apartments, Hall of Mirrors, Royal Chapel, Royal Opera, Gallery of Great Battles, Empire Room and Grand Commun.